Super closeup of the top four rows of floating bookshelves and the top part of the tv

 SIDENOTE: Do you notice six lonely-looking books on the shelves?

 Jon’s parents managed to make it into DC for our last night there.
 We enjoyed the first dinner party in their new dining room.
 Then after delicious food, wonderful wine and great conversation, we each chose a special book from their collection and had a silly ceremony of “booking” the wall.
 And I just couldn’t let it be without a vase of clippings from the yard.
-The rest was left to them.

 Can floating shelves support books?

 Yes, they can!!!
-But you need the right anchor system for these shelves ingenious steel internal support.
+But you need the right anchor system for these shelves’ ingenious steel internal support.
 And it’s an absolute must to find at least one stud for the smaller shelves and two or more for the longer shelves.

 How deep should floating bookshelves or wall mounted bookshelves be?